solidi/learning-notes/mentoring/career-tips.md

+INTRO
+- Talk about years in software expereince.

 TOP CAREER TIP
 - Take a job you may fail at.
 - Every learning has potential to be a creative artifact.